Campaign song: Democratic Party

-Ideological applications of campaign songs
+Ideological applications

-Impact of campaign songs on American identity post War of Independence
+Creating an American identity

 Familiar English tunes such as "Yankee Doodle" and "God Save the King" were appropriated with new lyrics that related to the American experience to create a "parody" in strophic form.
 This was part of a cultural transformation by the American peoples, following the War of Independence, breaking from previous British affiliations towards a new, distinct, independent identity.
 These parodies emphasised themes of unity, loyalty and liberty in the period following the Revolution where the union of states felt unnatural and fragile.
 Citizens often relied on this existing material, as a shortcut to learning new songs as a group, typically in a public setting such as a local tavern.
 These meetings provided opportunity for community engagement in collective identity construction and nation building by defining the values and issues that were important to their young republic.
 American use of political campaign songs also reflect European trends in the same time period where songs were frequently used by the English, French, Dutch and Germans to generate a feeling of national belonging for their citizens by joining to sing and express shared emotions.

-Propagandistic use of nineteenth century US campaign songs
+Use as propaganda

 Campaign songs were oft used as an artistic ritual to propagate the political and cultural ideologies of a hopeful candidate to the general population and attract new people to their cause.
 Campaign songs' reliance on groundswell support for generation of both a voter base and a soapbox for political candidates, is typified by historian James Garratt's concept of "informal promotion" as a type of propaganda that generates support for a practice or leader of the state.
 Fellow historian John Street writes of campaign songs' pathos, "sounds that are there to establish an emotional response to the party/product".
 The group performativity of most early campaign songs would often push individuals to conform and submit to popular chants, creating bonds of allegiance with other members of the crowd and the candidate they were venerating.

-Religious connections to nineteenth century US campaign songs
+Religious connections

 The Pythagorean concept of the "music of the spheres", resonated with Protestant elevation of the musical form, as well as Manifest Destiny, justifying westward expansion with the belief that America was a nation blessed by God.
 Amongst the context of the Second Great Awakening, campaign songs took on an overt resemblance to religious hymns in both form and lyrics.
 Later on, these religious overtures influenced Republican campaign songs, including "God and the Right" from the 1860 Presidential campaign, suggesting that supporting Abraham Lincoln was a direct service to God:

 The "music of the spheres" philosophy also influenced the medical community who began to explore the biological power of music.
 Prominent physicians including Dr Benjamin Rush believed that the intense emotional experience caused by music had tangible health outcomes.